 San Diego’s official motto is “The World’s Finest City.”
 If you visit during the summer, you will understand how the city got its reputation.
 With more than 60 miles of stunning coastline, the friendliest locals, internationally famous attractions like the San Diego Zoo and SeaWorld, and a relaxed ambience unique to San Diego, this playground has everything for the active and adventurous.
 You can find oceanside and hillside resorts to pamper you with fine dining, spas, golf and yoga among other luxurious amenities.
 The Gaslamp Quarter in downtown San Diego has trendy and hip clubs, and restaurants and hotels for some sizzling nightlife.
-However, if you want to get some exercise in the summer, San Diego has the perfect weather and all of the opportunities you’ll need to participate in some physical activity.
+However, if you want to get some exercise in the summer, San Diego has the perfect weather and all of the opportunities you’ll need to participate in some physical activity or some San Diego fitness classes.

 Finding a good gym in San Diego is easy, and you will find that you have a range of fitness clubs from which to choose.
 At the same time, outdoor sports provide a great way to get exercise and enjoy the scenery at the same time.
 You can walk, hike, run, jog and bike endless miles of trails here, and several books offer detailed directions and difficulty ratings for every one of them.